 With increased sampling of the oceans over the past decades, the importance and ubiquitousness of low frequency and large-scale waves has become increasingly clear and central to the understanding of ocean dynamics.
 Although sufficient coverage for interpreting the large spatial scales and long periods of these waves has come from satellite altimetry (Chelton et al., 1998), long duration in situ measurements have not been available to consider the sub-surface signals.
-An array of full-depth moorings across the Atlantic maintained by the RAPID/MOCHA project since 2004 provide a first description of the internal signature of such motions.
+An array of full-depth moorings across the Atlantic maintained by the Rapid/MOCHA project since 2004 provide a first description of the internal signature of such motions.
 Large-scale waves transmit information and energy through the ocean in response to changing forcing or to instability.
 Theories of the setup and response of ocean gyres to wind-stress or buoyancy input rely on energy being transmitted through the ocean by planetary Rossby waves, or along the ocean margin by boundary waves (Johnson and Marshall, 2002).
-For the waves to actually adjust the ocean, however, their energy has to be converted out of the wave motion and into steady motion.
+For the waves to permanently adjust the ocean, however, their energy has to be converted out of the wave motion and into steady motion or altered stratification.

-The RAPID/MOCHA array is designed to measure density profiles at the boundary as a means to calculate the geostrophic basin-wide transport, which is a major component of the meridional overturning circulation (Cunningham et al., 2007).
-To date, density perturbations from waves or eddies have been treated as transient features that are
+The Rapid/MOCHA array is designed to measure density profiles at the boundary as a means to calculate the geostrophic basin-wide transport, which is a major component of the meridional overturning circulation (Cunningham et al., 2007).
+To date, density perturbations from waves or eddies have been treated as transient features that are "noise" on top of the low-frequency density signal.
+A strong reduction of surface eddy motions directly at the western boundary